kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Eviction Requester
 [Eviction Requester](#eviction-requester) section provides a general overview.

-There can be many eviction requesters, each of whome manages their own EvictionRequest object.
+There can be many eviction requesters, each of whom manages their own EvictionRequest object.

 When a requester decides that a pod needs to be evicted, it should create an EvictionRequest:
 - `.spec.target.pod` should be set to fully identify the pod.
 The name and the UID should be